My Magic Shoes: An Answer to Pre-Injection Worry

 I get the pre-injection worries, angst, fear and disquiet.
 Not quite the blues but close.
 I worry that my vision will be worse than it was at my last visit.
 I squirm with the drops and the waiting.
 I dread the silence of the room where we wait for our turn with the tiny needle.

 The truth, for me?
 The waiting is far worse than the actual injection.
 The uncertainty of what the photos will show outweighs that 10 seconds.

 Two things have helped enormously.

 Grooving to the Beatles

-First, my new Bluetooth equipped hearing aids and iPhone.
-Before that combination I would simply have to sit and wait to see my specialist.
+First, my new bluetooth equipped hearing aids and iPhone.
+Before that combination, I would simply have to sit and wait to see my specialist.
 Dilation meant that I couldn’t read or knit.
-Boring and my mind tended to wander to the worst possible outcomes.
+Bored, my mind tended to wander to the worst possible outcomes.